Giftbit/currencyapi/docs/home.md

 ### API Keys
 Create your API key in the [Integrations](https://www.lightrail.com/app/#/account/api) section of your account.

+#### Client Library Authorization
+If using a client library, you'll need to pass your Lightrail API key in.
+Authorization details for each library is explained in the library's README.

+#### API Authorization
 To make an API call Lightrail requires the HTTP header `Authorization: Bearer {{API_KEY}}`.

 ### Testing